Phone numbers

 • Saliva test – saliva tests can detect ketamine for up to 24 hours after you’ve taken it

-• Blood test – a blood test can show ketamine in your system for up to 3 days after you have consumed it, but it is most effective within the first 24 hours
+• Blood test – a blood test can show ketamine in your system for up to 3 days after you've taken it, but it's most effective within the first 24 hours

 • Urine test – ketamine can be detected in your urine for up to 14 days after you last used it.
 However, some studies suggest that it’s possible for ket to be detected in your urine for as long as 30 days after you took it